Marcus Semien Player Props: Rangers vs. Angels

-Marcus Semien -- 2-for-4 with a double and an RBI in his most recent game -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, on May 6 at 9:07 PM ET.
+Marcus Semien -- 1-for-4 with two RBI in his most recent game -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jose Suarez on the mound, on May 7 at 4:07 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Angels.
+In his last game he had a one-hit showing (1-for-4) against the Angels.

 Marcus Semien Game Info & Props vs. the Angels